-Elaine Coburn is assistant professor, International Studies at York University's bilingual Glendon College.
+Elaine Coburn is associate professor, International Studies at York University's bilingual Glendon College.
 In addition, through the Faculty of Graduate Studies, she is a member of the Department of Sociology and the Gender, Feminist and Women's Studies programmes, both at York University.
 Elaine holds a PhD in sociology from Stanford University, and a BA in sociology and Canadian Studies from the University of Toronto.
 Prior to coming to Glendon, she was a researcher associated with the Centre d'analyse et d'intervention sociologiques (CADIS) at the Ecole des Hautes Etudes en Sciences Sociales in Paris, France, and assistant professor at the American University of Paris.
-She was formerly the editor of the interdisciplinary, peer-reviewed journal Socialist Studies and is currently on the editorial boards of the Paris, France-based journal 'Socio' and the Canadian Review of Sociology.
+She is currently on the editorial board of the Canadian Review of Sociology.
 Her research interests include neoliberal forms of globalization, struggles for social justice and social theory, especially socialist feminist, Indigenous and anti-racist perspectives.

 Critical Social Theory

 Social Justice Movements

 Social Science Methods

 BA University of Toronto (Sociology and Canadian Studies)

 2011-2013 ‘Alternative Policy Groups and Global Civil Society: Networks, Discourses and Practices of Counter-Hegemony’.

 Financial support: the Social Sciences and Humanities Research Council (SSHRC) in Canada.